ConnorAtherton/personal-blog/source/_posts/2013-12-25-taming-meteor-subscriptions.markdown

   if(_subscriptionComplete) {
     // call function to do drawing here
-    // because we know we definetely have
+    // because we know the data is available myCoolDrawingFunction();
-    // data available
-    myCoolDrawingFunction();
     Meteor.clearInterval(timeout);
   }